 Award-winning journalist, producer and director Hannah Storm is a pioneer in the field of sports broadcasting for women, a published author, an advocate for children suffering from debilitating vascular birthmarks, and most importantly, a mother of three.

-Storm joined ESPN in 2008, where she is currently the co-host SportsCenter, the network’s flagship program.
-Throughout her years at ESPN, Storm has served in a variety of roles including: co-host of the weekeday edition of SportsCenter, host and executive producer of ESPN’s primetime interview specials, In Focus with Hannah Storm and Face to Face with Hannah Storm, where she interviewed various newsmakers in sports.
+Storm joined ESPN in 2008, where she is currently the co-host of SportsCenter, the network’s flagship program.
+Throughout her years at ESPN, Storm has served in a variety of roles including: co-host of the weekday edition of SportsCenter, host and executive producer of ESPN’s primetime interview specials, In Focuswith Hannah Storm,and Face to Face with Hannah Storm, where she interviewed various newsmakers in sports.

-Storm routinely hosts major events around the world, such as Wimbledon, the U.S. Open, the New York City Marathon, Veterans Day special programming, the Super Bowl, the NCAA College Football Playoff National Championship, the Rose Parade on ABC, and the ESPY Awards.
+Storm routinely hosts major events around the world, such as Wimbledon, the U.S. Open, the New York City Marathon, Veterans Day special programming, the Super Bowl, the NCAA College Football Playoff National Championship, the Rose Parade on ABC, the ESPY Awards, and 2018 she was a contributor for the Bachelor Winter Games on ABC.
 Throughout her career, she has interviewed many notable figures, including: NFL Commissioner Roger Goodell, Patriots’ owner Robert Kraft, Rex Ryan, Tony Romo, Peyton Manning, Eli Manning, Michael Phelps, Kobe Bryant, Tim Tebow, David Beckham, Michael Jordan, LeBron James, Derek Jeter, and Beyoncé.

-Prior to joining ESPN, Storm served as a host of The Early Show on CBS from 2002-2007.
-There, she covered numerous key national and global events, including the 2004 U.S. presidential election, the war in Iraq, Hurricane Katrina, Super Bowls XLI and XXXVIII, the 2004 Democratic National Convention, the 2004 and 2008 presidential campaigns and the London terror bombings.
-Storm conducted interviews with many newsmakers and pop culture icons, including President Barack Obama, former Secretary of State Hillary Clinton, former president and first lady George W. Bush and Laura Bush, former Secretary of State Condoleezza Rice, Senator John McCain, Elton John, Paul McCartney, Tiger Woods, Jamie Foxx, Justin Timberlake, Halle Berry, and Jennifer Aniston.
+Prior to joining ESPN, Storm served as a host of The Early Showon CBS from 2002-2007.
+There, she covered numerous key national and global events, including the 2004 U.S. presidential election, the Iraq war, Hurricane Katrina, Super Bowls XLI and XXXVIII, the 2004 Democratic National Convention, the 2004 and 2008 presidential campaigns, and the London terror bombings.
+Storm conducted interviews with many newsmakers and pop culture icons, including: former president Barack Obama, former Secretary of State Hillary Clinton, former president and first lady George W. Bush and Laura Bush, former Secretary of State Condoleezza Rice, the late Senator John McCain, Elton John, Paul McCartney, Tiger Woods, Jamie Foxx, Justin Timberlake, Halle Berry, and Jennifer Aniston.
 Storm also hosted episodes for the award-winning CBS newsmagazine, 48 Hours, and co-hosted the network’s coverage of the Macy’s Thanksgiving Day Parade.

 Storm previously covered sports for CNN from 1989-1992, where she was the first ever female host of Sports Tonight.
 In 1992, Storm went on to work for NBC Sports, where she hosted the network’s coverage of four Olympic games – Barcelona (1992), Atlanta (1996), Sydney (2000), and Salt Lake City (2002) – as well as Wimbledon, Notre Dame football, NBC SportsDesk, and NBA on NBC.
 At NBC, Storm became the first woman in American television history to solo host a broadcast network’s sports series when she hosted its Major League Baseball coverage, including that of three World Series.
 In 1997, Storm also became the first play-by-play announcer for the WNBA.

-Storm has won several awards for her work in conjunction with Brainstormin’ Productions, including the 2013 Gracie Award® for Outstanding Web Site – Information/Entertainment, the 2012 Gracie Award® for Outstanding Individual Achievement – Producer – Entertainment, and the 2011 Gracie Award® for Outstanding Producer – News/Non-fiction for Unmatched.
+Storm has won several awards for her work in conjunction with Brainstormin’ Productions including: the 2018 New York Film Festival’s World Media Sports & Recreation& Biography/Profiles International TelevisionAwards for Danicafor EPIX; the 2013 Gracie Award® for Outstanding Web Site – Information/Entertainment, the 2012 Gracie Award® for Outstanding Individual Achievement – Producer – Entertainment, and the 2011 Gracie Award® for Outstanding Producer – News/Non-fiction for Unmatched.

 In 2008, Storm also founded the Hannah Storm Foundation, which advocates for children and parents of children suffering from debilitating vascular birthmarks.
 Storm’s passion for this cause stems from her personal experience with it: she was born with a port wine stain underneath her left eye.
-Since its start in 2008, the Hannah Storm Foundation has provided funding for critical surgeries to children from the United States, China, and the Republic of Georgia and Slovenia.
+Since its start in 2008, the Hannah Storm Foundation has provided funding for critical surgeries to children from the United States, China, the Republic of Georgia, Slovenia, India and South Africa.
 The Hannah Storm Foundation also funds the Hannah Storm Journalism Internship at Notre Dame, Storm’s alma mater, empowering the next generation to pursue their dreams in journalism and broadcasting.

 Storm is also an award-winning author having penned two books: “Notre Dame Inspirations” (Doubleday, 2006), and “Go Girl!: Raising Healthy, Confident and Successful Daughters through Sports” (Sourcebooks, 2002; 2011 re-release).
 For her literary work, Storm was honored by the Literacy Advance of Houston as its “Champion of Literacy.”
 Storm has also contributed to various publications, including Cosmopolitan, The Hollywood Reporter, Nick Jr., Family Circle, Child, and Notre Dame Magazine.